 Meanwhile, great things were happening at home.
 Norway was emancipated from Sweden, through the dissolution of the union between the two kingdoms, and had its own royal family: King Haakon and Queen Maud.
 The Norwegian identity was being built, and a national hero like Amundsen was just what the free nation needed.

 When the telegram arrived saying that Amundsen had managed what no one else had—to find the way through the Northwest Passage—there was immense celebration in his home country.
 In his diary, he wrote: “The Northwest Passage was resolved.
 My boyhood dream, in that moment, it had come true… I burst into tears.”

 When Amundsen returned home, he was declared a national hero and received the medal of the Order of St. Olav.

 While the first era of expeditionary exploration is over, the modern era of expeditions has begun.
 The Northwest Passage is still a rare destination, iced over, and inaccessible for most of the year; but travel there is possible with an expedition company like Hurtigruten.

-Aboard MS Fram, follow in the footsteps of Roald Amundsen and journey through the Northwest Passage.
-You’ll pass historical landmarks such as Fram Fiord, Baffin Island, and Gjøa Haven, and search for the stunning wildlife of the region: whales, belugas, caribou, seals, and perhaps the elusive polar bear.
+Aboard both MS Fram and MS Roald Amundsen, follow in the footsteps of the latter ship's namesake and journey through the Northwest Passage.
+You’ll pass historical landmarks such as Fram Fjord, Baffin Island, and Gjøa Haven, and search for the stunning wildlife of the region: whales, belugas, caribou, seals, and perhaps the elusive polar bear.
 You’ll even visit small, colorful Inuit communities, known for their wood carvings and exquisite needlework.